anonymous-fse2022/anonymous-fse2022/README.md

     make run_pfuzzer

-To run bfuzzer one time for 1 hour do:
+To run decoder one time for 1 hour do:

-    make run_bfuzzer
+    make run_decoder

 Evaluation results for pfuzzer can be found under the folder: `chains/src/pfuzzer/samples`

-Evaluation results for bfuzzer can be found under the folder: `chains/src/bfuzzer/examples`
+Evaluation results for decoder can be found under the folder: `chains/src/decoder/examples`

-For example, evaluation results for bfuzzer experiment on mjs can be found under the folder: `chains/src/bfuzzer/examples/mjs`
+For example, evaluation results for decoder experiment on mjs can be found under the folder: `chains/src/decoder/examples/mjs`

-Bfuzzer results include:
+Decoder results include:
 `inputs.json`: Generated inputs in json format.
 `inputs.txt`: generated inputs in chronological order.
 `times.txt`: Cummulative time, where each time stamp corresponds to an input generation.